jorgebastida/cssbuster/README.rst

 csscachebuster
 ==============

-csscachebuster is a simple command line tool to invalidate (when it's necessary) external resources linked to a css file.
+cssbuster is a simple command line tool to invalidate (when it's necessary) external resources linked to a css file.

 Features
 --------